Climate Change Indicators: Drought

 - During the latter half of 2012, more than half of the U.S. land area was covered by moderate or greater drought (see Figure 4).
 In several states, 2012 was among the driest years on record.6 See Temperature and Drought in the Southwest for a closer look at recent drought conditions in one of the hardest-hit regions.

 There are many definitions and types of drought.
 Meteorologists generally define drought as a prolonged period of dry weather caused by a lack of precipitation that results in a serious water shortage for some activity, population, or ecological system.
 Drought can also be thought of as an extended imbalance between precipitation and evaporation.

-As average temperatures have risen because of climate change, the Earth’s water cycle has sped up through an increase in the rate of evaporation.
-An increase in evaporation makes more water available in the air for precipitation, but contributes to drying over some land areas, leaving less moisture in the soil.
-Thus, as the climate continues to change, many areas are likely to experience increased precipitation (see the U.S. and Global Precipitation indicator) and increased risk of flooding (see the Heavy Precipitation indicator), while areas located far from storm tracks are likely to experience less precipitation and increased risk of drought.
-As a result, since the 1950s, some regions of the world have experienced longer and more intense droughts, particularly in southern Europe and West Africa, while other regions have seen droughts become less frequent, less intense, or shorter (for example, in central North America).1
+As average temperatures have risen because of climate change, the Earth’s water cycle has sped up through an increase in the rate of evaporation from soil and transpiration from plants.
+An increase in evapotranspiration makes more water available in the air for precipitation, but contributes to drying over some land areas, leaving less moisture in the soil.
+As the climate continues to change, many historically wet areas are likely to experience increased precipitation (see the U.S. and Global Precipitation indicator) and increased risk of flooding (see the Heavy Precipitation indicator), while historically dry areas are likely to experience less precipitation and increased risk of drought.1 As a result, since the 1950s, some regions of the world have experienced longer and more intense droughts, particularly in southern Europe and West Africa, while other regions have seen droughts become less frequent, less intense, or shorter (for example, in central North America).2

 About the Indicator